 When useState is the wrong tooluseState is for local UI state (toggles, inputs, selected tabs).
 If updates become complex (many transitions, derived actions), useReducer often reads better.
 If the state is global/shared across many branches, you typically lift it up, use Context carefully, or use a store.

 useState() adds persistent local state to function components.
 It returns [state, setState]; calling the setter schedules a re-render so React can recompute the UI.
-Use functional updates when the next state depends on the previous state, update objects/arrays immutably, and remember that React may batch updates and can bail out when the new state is Object.is-equal to the old state.
+Use functional updates when the next state depends on the previous state, update objects/arrays immutably, and account for React batching and bailouts when the new state is Object.is-equal to the old state.